gurubamal/RetailPriceFetch/rn_price_fetch/README.md

-# Amazon Price Fetch (By Ram Nath Bamal) -- Free tool
+# Amazon Price Fetch (By Ram Nath Bamal) -- Community Support opensource tool

 A robust, configurable tool for searching Amazon products and extracting price data with support for pagination, rate limiting, and multiple output formats.